jhocking/AstarPathfinding/README.md

 ---

 Unless it's set to WebGL (because threads don't work on that platform), the demo executes the pathfinding process on a separate thread, and wraps the threaded execution in a coroutine.
 The wrapper has two purposes: so that Unity will keep going while the process runs, and to return the pathfinding result back to the main thread.
 This library doesn't *have* to be used on new threads, but running pathfinding on separate threads helps your game's performance when there is lots of pathfinding going on.

+oh and fyi the path returned is empty (ie. the path's count is 0) if no connection is found between the start and end positions